Trade Fair Vocabulary: Learn These 45 Business English Terms to Make It a Valuable Experience

-Trade fairs are wonderful opportunities for businesspeople like you.
+Trade fairs are wonderful opportunities for businessmen and women like you.

 You’ll make new connections, attract customers and check out the competition.

 That’s because trade fairs are great events for talking to people about your business, and about letting them know who you are.

 They’re about promoting your company and your professional skills.

 In order to be effective in your communication at a trade fair, it’s essential to get some English vocabulary right.

 We’ve got all of this important vocabulary ready for you here.
 Some are words that are specific to trade fairs, while others are also used in fields like marketing and international trade.